 We used the RRMSE metric to parametrize the SOC profiles as it ensures that both the SOC content in the topsoil and in the subsoil (i.e. the profile shape) are accurately captured by the model.
-This is a crucial element, as these attributes will control both the C losses intensity and timing.
+This is a crucial element, as these attributes will control both the C lateral and vertical C fluxes.